-340-222-0043
+340-222-0035

-General Requirements for All PSEL
+General Requirements for All PSELs

 (1) No PSEL may allow emissions in excess of those allowed by any applicable federal or state regulation or by any specific permit conditions unless the source meets the specific provisions of OAR 340-226-0400 (Alternative Emission Controls).

-(2) Source specific PSELs may be changed pursuant to the Department's rules for permit modifications when:
+(2) Source specific PSELs will be changed pursuant to DEQ's rules when:

-(a) Errors are found or better data is available for calculating PSELs
+(a) when DEQ determines errors are found or better data is available for calculating PSELs;

 (b) More stringent control is required by a rule adopted by the Commission; or

-(c) The Department modifies a permit pursuant to OAR 340-216-0084, Modification of a Permit, or 340-218-0200, Reopenings.
+(c) DEQ modifies a permit pursuant to OAR 340-216-0084, Modification of a Permit, or 340-218-0200, Reopenings.

+(3) PSEL reductions required by rule, order or permit condition will be effective on the compliance date of the rule, order, or permit condition.

-(3) Annual PSELs are established on a rolling 12 consecutive month basis and will limit the source's potential to emit.
+(4) Annual PSELs are established on a rolling 12 consecutive month basis and will limit the source's potential to emit.

+(5) For purposes of establishing PSELs, emissions from categorically insignificant activities listed in OAR 340-200-0020 are not considered under OAR 340-222-0020, except as provided in division 224.

+(6) For purposes of establishing PSELs, emissions from aggregate insignificant emissions listed in OAR 340-200-0020 are considered under OAR 340-222-0020.

 [NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.]